Epoxy resin is a unique chemical compound that is popular for its strong adhesive quality.

 The Final Word

 Epoxy resin is a chemical compound that has become largely popular due to its vast range of uses.

-While the uses of epoxy resin began from large projects such as construction and electrical appliances, the application range is continuing to grow at a faster pace.
+While the use of epoxy resin began in large projects such as construction and electrical appliances, the application range is continuing to grow at a faster pace.